n1colem/archexp/README.md

 ## Things I have learned:
 * Some new things about Markdown (and a place to find info about it!: https://guides.github.com/features/mastering-markdown/#syntax)
 * That I should have a readme in each folder/repository

+## Other cool things
+* include options to contribute "How to contribute"